PricelessToolkit/CapiBridge/README.md

 }
 ```

-The easiest method for forming JSON without using ArduinoJson.h library and transmitting it: `Example from MailBox sensor`
+The simplest way to create JSON String without the ArduinoJson.h library and transmit it via LoRa. `Example from MailBox sensor`

 ```c
 #define NODE_NAME "mbox"